Veridise/veridise-docs/orca/user_guide/hints/by_example/hints.md

 }
 ```

-In this function, there are three constraints that are difficult to randomly satisfy.
+In this function, there are three constraints that are difficult to satisfy with pure chance.

 * `x` must be greater than 100000.
 * `y` must be less than `x`.